As an artist and homeowner, Donna enjoys creating unique decorative items and holiday ornaments to welcome all to her artistic abode.

-- Save your extra clay pieces that you cut away.
-You can use them for the details in your Santa's face and clothes
+- Save the extra clay pieces that you cut away.
+You can use them for the details on your Santa's face and clothes.

 - Wash your hands and tools when changing the color of clay you are working with.
-The dark colors can stain your hands and tools and transfer to lighter colors.
+Dark colors can stain your hands and tools and transfer to lighter colors.

 - I like working on wax paper so I have a clean work area.

 1. Print and cut out the star template above to use as a stencil for your ornament.
 You can make this ornament any size you wish.
-My finished decoration was about 3 1/2 inches from the left arm to the right arm of my star.
+My finished decoration was about 3 1/2″ from the left arm to the right arm of my star.

 2. Working on a piece of wax paper, roll out a piece of clay in your star color that is big enough to fit your star template.
 Roll your clay even so that it is about 3/16 of an inch thick.

 3. Use your cutting tool to cut your star shape from your clay.
 Hold on to your extra pieces.
 Position your star so one arm is at the top.
 Use your finger or rounded tool to smooth the edges of your star.

 4. (Optional) Use stamps, buttons, or other items to add texture to your star.
 Do not decorate or stamp the top arm (head) of your star (see photo above).